Skip to main content

 Is Fibro an Autoimmune Disease?

-Could something in the blood be causing your fibromyalgia?
-Yes, says Andreas Goebel, M.D., Ph.D., of Liverpool, UK, along with his collaborators at King’s College London and the Karolinska Institute in Sweden.* The researchers injected mice with serum from fibromyalgia patients and within two days the mice developed widespread pain.
-The immunoglobulin G (IgG) portion of the serum, which is loaded with antibodies, was found to be the pain-producing culprit.
-Serum without IgG had no impact.
+Could something in your blood be causing fibromyalgia?
+Yes, says Andreas Goebel, M.D., Ph.D., of Liverpool, UK, along with his collaborators at King’s College London and the Karolinska Institute in Sweden.* The researchers injected mice with serum from fibromyalgia patients and within two days the rodents developed widespread pain.
+The mice also exhibited signs of fatigue and reduced muscle strength.

 “Antibody-mediated immune processes in chronic primary pain (such as fibromyalgia) have been hiding in plain sight,” says Goebel.
-He adds that the antibody attack on the SGCs can’t be imaged, and standard lab tests cannot detect this process.
+He adds that the antibody attack on the SGCs can’t be imaged, and lab tests cannot detect this process.
 Goebel’s findings also challenge the assumption that a person’s pain level corresponds to the degree of visible tissue destruction.

 Game Changer for Fibromyalgia

 The foregoing findings are often packaged into the central sensitization theory to explain pain without a triggering source.
 It assumes that the central nervous system is hypersensitized to incoming sensory signals, but no one knows why.
 This, in turn, leads to an abnormally exaggerated response.
-In the case of fibromyalgia, a harmless trickle of nerve impulses might be transformed into widespread pain and other symptoms.
+In the case of fibromyalgia, a harmless trickle of nerve impulses is transformed into widespread pain and other symptoms.

 “Some say you don’t need a driving source to sustain central sensitization,” says Goebel, “but it has never been shown convincingly in any animal model.
 That’s why many of us (physicians and researchers) never really believed it.”
+Based on the passive transfer study, it’s more plausible that fibromyalgia is an autoimmune disease.

-IgG autoreactive antibodies clustered around the SGCs may provide the missing piece to the fibromyalgia puzzle.
+IgG with autoreactive antibodies clustered around the SGCs may be the missing piece to the fibromyalgia puzzle.
 As shown in Figure 2, activated SGCs form a pain-generating circuitry up and down both sides of the spinal cord (each red dot represents thousands of SGC/neuron units).
 Hurting from head to toe would be expected, not questioned!
 The spinal cord and brain would naturally be thrown into turmoil.

 Study Implications

-Wondering why your body is generating antibodies that attack the SGCs?
+Wondering why your body is generating antibodies that adhere to the SGCs?
 Examining the mice won’t answer this question.
 “Our model takes it from the point where the IgG antibodies are already produced,” says Goebel.
 However, dissecting the tiny fraction of the IgG that is pathogenic (autoreactive) could lead to a disease marker.
 Goebel’s colleagues in Sweden are working on this.

 Currently, therapies in this category are extremely expensive and not yet available to fibromyalgia patients.
 However, a small “proof-of-concept” type of trial is underway to test an intravenous drug called rozanolixizumab.